JoanNjoki/East-Africa-Financial-Inclusion-Data-Analysis/README.md

 ---
 ---
 ## Purpose
- Identify individuls that have a high likelihood of having bank accounts.
+ Identify individuals that have a high likelihood of having bank accounts.

 ---
 ## Methods Used